 The couple seems to have been genuinely in love and soon had a nursery full of children, with 4 sons and a daughter all born before 1415.
 Anne promoted the careers of all her children and arranged marriages for them.

-William and Anne’s eldest son, Henry 1st Earl of Essex was married to Isabel of Cambridge, daughter of Richard of Consibrough.
+William and Anne’s eldest son, Henry 1st Earl of Essex was married to Isabel of Cambridge, daughter of Richard of Conisbrough.
 A Yorkist supporter, he fought at the Second battle of St Albans and at Towton, dying in April 1483.

 Thomas Bourchier, most likely Anne and William’s second son, went to Oxford and then joined the Church.
 He rose to become Archbishop of Canterbury in 1454 and was made a cardinal in 1467.
-Although he was Chancellor for a short time, in the reign of Henry VI, Thomas was a loyal supporter of and it was Edward IV himself who wrote to the pope urging for Thomas’s promotion to cardinal.
+Although he was Chancellor for a short time, in the reign of Henry VI, Thomas was a loyal supporter of the Yorkist cause and it was Edward IV himself who wrote to the pope urging for Thomas’s promotion to cardinal.
 In his position as Archbishop of Canterbury, Thomas crowned both Richard III and Henry VII.
 He died in 1486 and was buried next to the high altar in Canterbury Cathedral.

 Although they seem to have been on opposing sides of the political spectrum, Humphrey Stafford remained close to his mother and his Bourchier half-siblings.